 The course consists of:

-To be considered for the programme students usually have to demonstrate that their performance in years 2 and 3 of the medical degree is equivalent to a 1 or 2.1 in a standard classified degree.
-However, for Covid-19 affected years, applicants are required to have achieved an average of 58%.
+To be considered for the programme you will have to demonstrate that your performance in your current degree is equivalent to a 1 or 2.1 in a standard classified degree.

 Details and application deadlines of bursaries and awards are sent to all students at the start of the programme.
 At the end of the year prizes are also awarded to the top performing students in a number of categories.

 How To Apply Please complete our online application form found here.

 Current University of Birmingham students should use this form.